johncchampion/ontap_config_ansible/README.md

 ### Usage
 * Example: **ansible-playbook pb_ontap_config.yml -e "@vars_ontap.yml"**

-* Implement password security in compliance with the environment and best practices (separete vars file, ansible-vault, etc)
+* Implement password security in compliance with the environment and best practices (separate vars file, ansible-vault, etc)
 * A sample playbook and vars files are provided as a reference.

 ### Workflow